CaptainSly/PaperFX/technical_documents/ScriptingTutorial.md

 onInit() is called after Plugin Load, but before game start.
 You have access to the JavaFX thread and components, but the Game World is not yet loaded in.

+DO NOT SET ANY OF THE FOLLOWING IN onInit!
+    * calendar

 ## What can I not do inside onNewGame()?